 Industrial diverter dampers and tee dampers are typically arranged as a dual damper that resembles a Pipe-T, however, it can also be configured at 45 degrees or as a “Pant Leg” version.
 The 2 openings or outlets are mechanically linked so that when one is opened, the other is closed.

 The use of one actuator with a slave linkage saves cost and assures simultaneous operation of both dampers in the assembly.
-Spring-assisted actuators can be utilized to provide a predetermined fail position of the damper vanes.
+Spring-assisted actuators can be utilized to provide a predetermined fail position of the damper vanes if power is lost.
 Open/closed auxiliary limit switches are also available.

 Tee/Diverters can also perform the trifecta of damper functions: modulate, divert and isolate air or gas flow.
 This is done by adding a modulation actuator to allow diversion to multiple outlets.
 In fact, Kelair can manufacture a 3 or 4-way diverter damper that has up to 4 outlets, that runs all 3 of these operations: modulation, diversion, and isolation.